Meadowdale Beach Monitoring

 The remaining four monitoring elements are currently not planned for implementation because neither a monitoring lead nor funding has been identified.
 These additional monitoring elements are extended spawning ground surveys, carbon sequestration, wildlife use, and public use.

 The Monitoring Plan identifies the lead organization, data collection methods, and sampling schedule for each monitoring element.
-Year 1 post-construction monitoring will be completed in 2023 based on the completion of railroad bridge and estuary restoration construction in 2022.
+Year 1 post-construction monitoring was completed in 2023 based on the completion of railroad bridge and estuary restoration construction in 2022.
 The monitoring elements completed in year 1 were:

 • fish passage conditions